thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-mechanics.md

 ## Geometry: Congruence & Architectural Views

-In 1996, Eric Raymond, known from his essay [The Cathedral and the Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/index.html) (1999), restated the low.
+In 1996, Eric Raymond, known from his essay [The Cathedral and the Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/index.html) (1999), restated the law.
 In this essay, he argued what Baldwin (2012) confirmed: open source software is inherently more modular than commercial software.

 Anyway, in 1996, Raymond restated the law as follows ...